AlexanderLabWHOI/EUKulele/README.md

 | --protein_map 	| protein_map 	| The name of the JSON file containing protein correspondences; defaults to "protein-map.json".
 If this file is not found, it will be generated from the reference FASTA and original taxonomy file. 	|
 |  	|  	|  	|

+### Output organization

+- here, put an example of what your output directory will look like if you run EUKulele using (a) mags or (b) mets

 ### Running a sample

 To test drive EUKulele, you can run the following: